| RESIDENTIAL

 a single-owner property in Thomson Road for $6.9 million in January

+this year.
 Similarly, Eastern Holdings, which publishes magazines, also picked

 up two small single-owner sites in Grove Drive this year - one for